-One peculiarly interesting aspect of Mumbai is that you will find some event or activity to participate in.
-The reason of this peculiarity, in this city traveling takes a bigger toll (time, money, energy) than the event itself.
+One particularly interesting aspect of Mumbai is that you will find some event or activity to participate in.
+The reason for this peculiarity, in this city, traveling takes a bigger toll (time, money, energy) than the event itself.
 You would find the city with evident media to catch your fancy and keep yourself occupied.

 This can somewhere also be reflected in the overall structure of our societies’ functioning.
 Festivals were supposed to be about self-engagement.
 There would be a Sunday church to educate, the prayers and aartis on timings when people would be free.
 Essentially, the idea was to actively engage.
 The mini-islands would eventually lead to other tangential benefits of knowing people and networking, but they were additional benefits.
 The core purpose was engagement.

 There is no clear cut to this.
 One can blame the printing press, books, television(s), computers or the things in existence that are beyond our purview or ability to subscribe to, but the theme remains the same- we have progressed towards other forms of entertainment which requisite minimal engagement from our side as audiences.

 To cite an example, I might entertain myself by reading a book, maybe converse with a friend.
 Instead, I choose to go ‘attend an event’ where I act as a recipient rather than an active player because the cost of travel was not high enough and it reduced the self-inflicted guilt of ‘not being active on a weekend’.
 Essentially, I am trying to placebo myself into feeling more active than I actually am, basis my perception.
 This includes similar means of escape- Netflix, sleep, sports among others.

 As a counter-argument, there are people who go to the gym, study in their free time and play hullabaloo against the clock or to put it simply are physically and/or mentally active.
 But these activities have a targeted outcome, a reward that we wish to gain.
 The core understanding is that we have left behind our capability to entertain ourselves.